$0 North Carolina Homeschool Portfolio & Assessment Templates

 UNC-Optimized High School Transcript Builder

-A transcript template pre-formatted for the University of North Carolina system's minimum course requirements — 4 English, 4 Math (through Algebra II plus one beyond), 3 Science (with lab component), 2 Social Studies (including US History), and 2 Foreign Language.
-Includes GPA calculation guidance, grading scale documentation, and the exact fields UNC admissions offices expect to see on a parent-issued transcript.
+UNC admissions places homeschool applications on "challenge" status when the transcript doesn't match their expected format — then you're spending a weekend reverse-engineering years of coursework under deadline pressure.
+This template is pre-formatted for UNC system minimum course requirements: 4 English, 4 Math (through Algebra II plus one beyond), 3 Science (with lab component), 2 Social Studies (including US History), and 2 Foreign Language.
+Includes GPA calculation guidance, grading scale documentation, and the exact fields UNC admissions offices expect on a parent-issued transcript.

 Career and College Promise (CCP) Documentation

 North Carolina's CCP program lets juniors and seniors with a 3.0 GPA take tuition-free courses at community colleges — credits that transfer to every UNC campus.
-The guide walks you through the GPA verification process, the application timeline, and the documentation your community college's CCP coordinator will request.
+But community colleges are strict gatekeepers: they want your DNPE card, an official transcript with verified GPA, and qualifying test scores before they'll process enrollment.
+The guide walks you through the application timeline and the exact documentation your CCP coordinator will request.
 Don't miss the enrollment window because you didn't have the right paperwork ready.

 Military PCS Transition Guide

-For Fort Liberty, Camp Lejeune, and Seymour Johnson families: how to document your NC homeschool so records transfer cleanly to any receiving state or DoD school.
-Covers the Interstate Compact (MIC3), grade placement documentation, and how to maintain continuity when orders arrive mid-semester.
+For Fort Liberty, Camp Lejeune, and Seymour Johnson families: when PCS orders arrive mid-semester, the receiving school wants records you may not have built yet.
+This guide covers how to document your NC homeschool so records transfer cleanly under the Interstate Compact (MIC3), including grade placement documentation and continuity strategies when the move disrupts your academic calendar.

 Sports Eligibility Records (NCGS §115C-566)

-If your student wants to try out for a public school athletic team, the principal will ask for your DNPE card, attendance records, immunization proof, a transcript, and school ID — with 10 days' written notice before the first practice.
-The guide includes the complete document checklist and a timeline for the notification process.
+Your student wants to try out for a public school athletic team.
+The principal will ask for your DNPE card, attendance records, immunization proof, a transcript, and school ID — with 10 days' written notice before first practice.
+Miss that deadline and your student is automatically ineligible for the entire season.
+The guide includes the complete document checklist and a timeline so the paperwork is ready before tryout week, not during it.

 ESA+ and Opportunity Scholarship Documentation